Introduction

 Drawing Potential

-Straight Flush: Drawing to a straight flush often requires specific conditions and a limited number of outs, making it less likely to be completed.
-Pursuing a straight flush can involve significant risk if not properly calculated.
+Straight Flush: Drawing to a straight Flush often requires specific conditions and a limited number of outs, making it less likely to be completed.
+Pursuing a straight Flush can involve significant risk if not correctly calculated.

 Four of a Kind: Drawing four of a kind is typically easier if a player already has three of a kind.
-The number of outs is often clearer, especially in games with community cards, where seeing pairs on the board can give clues.
+The number of outs is often more precise, especially in games with community cards, where seeing pairs on the board can give clues.

 Betting Strategy